 The credited director is Bruno VeSota, an actor for Corman who performed in (and some say took directing credit for) John Parker’s outstanding avant-garde horror anomaly Dementia.
 Credited screenwriter Gordon Urquhart was an actor associate of VeSota, but interviewer Mark McGee identified VeSota as the actual writer.

-In a small Illinois town, some residents discover an enormous metallic cone and some dead animals.
+Some residents of a small Illinois town discover an enormous metallic cone and some dead animals.
 Senator Walter Powers (Jack Hill aka Cornelius Keefe) arrives to browbeat and bully the local science academics who have begun to study the cone — Dr. Wyler and Paul Kettering (David Hughes & producer Ed Nelson).
 They soon discover that the cone is the source of little fuzzy invaders that attach to people’s necks and mentally control them.
 Erratic behavior tips off Glenn Cameron (Alan Frost aka Alan Jay Factor) that his father the mayor (Orville Sherman) is possessed.
 Both the Mayor and the Sheriff (Phil Posner aka Greigh Phillips) struggle against the possession, and even try to kill themselves, before fully succumbing.

 The group finds a man they recognize as Prof. Helsingman (Saul Bronson), who disappeared five years before.
 Helsingman was a host to a parasite, but it could tell he was dying from a weak heart, and abandoned him.
 The investigators also contact a possessed man who once was Dr. Cole (Leonard Nimoy) ↓ .
 Cole spills the beans about the parasite invasion: they come from within the Earth, not outer space.

-After that there’s just the parasites, ‘tribble’-like crawlers identified as wind-up toys covered with bits of fur and (are they serious?) pipe cleaners for neck-piercers.
+And then there’s the parasites themselves, ‘tribble’-like crawlers identified as wind-up toys covered with bits of fur and (are they serious?) pipe cleaners for neck-piercers.
 They make no impression at all.
 Some crawler parasite shots are clearly opticals; perhaps A.I.P. double-exposed some smoke over them.
 (Top image ↑)

-The handsome Nelson also does some academic posing with his pipe, but Paul Kettering is really more the action hero type, the kind who knows how to improvise with handy high-power lines when it’s time for a fiery climax.
+The handsome Nelson also does some academic posing with his pipe, but his Paul Kettering is more the action hero type, the kind able to improvise with handy high-power lines when it’s time for a fiery climax.
 Earl Worth says that Ed Nelson was a resident of Pomona, California, which is where Brain Eaters was filmed.

 Pro actor Cornelius Keefe changed his name for the credits, an idea that caught on with two other actors.
 His Senator blusters his way through much of the film’s exposition, as sort of a substitute Morris Ankrum.